decacis/godot_oculus_platform/docs/functions/leaderboards.md

 Requests the entries of the leaderboard with the given `leaderboard_name`.
 The `limit` argument defines the number of entries to return and **must be more than 0**.

-**Returns:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each entry of the leaderboard.
+**Returns:** A `GDOculusPlatformPromise` that will contain a [GDOPLeaderboardEntries](/godot_oculus_platform/classes/gdopleaderboardentries/) with information about a block of entries from the leaderboard.
 The promise will error if the request couldn't be fulfilled.

 Default values: